t3knapp/GaussianNaiveBayes/README.md

 An implementation of Gaussian Naive Bayes to be used in classification.

-See the Jupyter notebook entry for a more detailed explaination.
+See the Jupyter notebook NaiveBayes.ipynb for a more detailed explaination.